miniSat/Minisat/docs/usage.rst

 Creating Virtual Machines
 -------------------------

-Follow the steps to provisioning virtual machine.
+Follow the steps to provision a virtual machine.

 ++++++
 Step 1
 ++++++

-First create compute resource.

-To do so click on Infrastructure -> Compute Resource
+First create compute resource by clicking on Infrastructure -> Compute Resource.

 * Fill all the details
-* Make sure there is no repetition of name, compute resource is reachable from Minisat server and root password should be correct.
+* Make sure there is no repetition of compute name, compute resource is reachable by Minisat server and root password should be correct.
-* All the fields have validation.

 ++++++
 Step 2